Back to blog

 If you are on Windows, install from the Microsoft Store.
 It is the recommended path for three reasons:

-1. Verified by Microsoft.
-The Store binary passes Microsoft's certification and continuous scanning.
-Our direct-download .msi and .exe are not code-signed yet, so Windows SmartScreen will flag them on first launch.
-Legitimate software with an unsigned installer looks the same to Windows as malware with an unsigned installer, and we do not want to ask anyone to click through that warning for a password manager.
+1. No SmartScreen warning.
+Our direct-download .msi and .exe are not code-signed yet, so Windows SmartScreen flags them on first launch with a "Windows protected your PC" message.
+The Microsoft Store install path skips that warning entirely.
+Legitimate software with an unsigned installer looks the same to Windows as malware with an unsigned installer, and we'd rather not ask anyone to click through that screen for a password manager.

 2. Automatic updates.
 Microsoft handles Store app updates in the background.
 You do not have to think about it — new versions arrive silently.